-Premium packaging for jewellery, watches and eyewear - since 1953
+Premium packaging for jewelry, watches and eyewear - since 1953

-Westpack develops, markets and sells quality packaging and accessories for the jewellery, watch and eyewear industry.
+Westpack develops, markets and sells quality packaging and accessories for the jewelry, watch and eyewear industry.
 Always keeping the customer in mind, we create long-term relationships by working persistently towards meeting the customer needs.
 We perform better today than we did yesterday.
-We do this, because we aim to be Europe’s preferred supplier of packaging and accessories for the jewellery, watch, and eyewear trade.
+We do this, because we aim to be Europe’s preferred supplier of packaging and accessories for the jewelry, watch, and eyewear trade.

 Our DNA and values

 We have been producing and selling packaging for the jewelry and watch industry for more than 60 years.
 Both nationally and internationally, Westpack's products and services are highly respected.

 Although we are a B2B company, we operate with open prices on our online store.
 We also send you free samples on most of our products.
 It is just our way of doing things.